ArjMart/API/README.md

 - Exception handling is delegated to dedicated ExceptionMappers so resource methods only handle best-case scenarios

 ## Unit Testing
-- No time to do that as of now.
-But everything is very testable.
+- Everything is very testable.
 DAOs can be replaced with mocks to test resource methods, and Jersey can handle everything else.
 DAOs themselves can be tested via giving them a mocked ConnectionFactory with connections to a fake in-memory database.

 ## Questions?
 Email me at arjvik@gmail.com